BogdanAlinTudorache/Space-Invaders/README.md

 	Go to File -> Settings -> Project -> Project Interpreter -> click on + to add pygame.

  # Controls
-    Move defender player with up and down arrows
+    Move defender player with LEFT and RIGHT arrows Shoot bullet with SPACE

   - Background and player images have to be downloaded and in the same folder as game file.